Celebrating Decorative Arts & Design! Célébrons les arts décoratifs et du design !

 Ornamentum Online

-Read our newest Artist Profile
+Check out our newest Artist Profile

 Need something whimsical and full of play?
 Consider learning about Gigi Wenger's practice in ceramics, the artist's favourite pieces, and the process that brings these strange creatures to life.